The office landscape after a few years of practising the Agile way is somewhat akin to a teenager's bedroom.

 Another websitedesign.com article reporting opinions from the trenches.
 Developer and designer experience as it really is.

-James Arthur Macpherson is an experienced senior PHP contract developer, has successfully set up and managed the agile process, and has worked in at least four agile environments in different companies over the last seven years.
+James Arthur Macpherson is an experienced senior PHP contract developer, has successfully set up and managed the agile process, and has worked in at least four agile environments in different companies over several years.
+Please call him on 07982 123 571 if you'd like help with implementing the agile process into your company, a website built or managed, or your web, blog or technical copy written.
+He would also be delighted to just talk through any website related issues you'd like help with.